CapsCode-Website/blogfiles/reactjs/how-to-hide-reactjs-code/index.md

 ![image of map files](https://raw.githubusercontent.com/CapsCode-Website/blogfiles/master/reactjs/how-to-hide-reactjs-code/2.JPG?raw=true)

-NOTE : if you deploy this build file then your code will be visible in the browser. so you can delete the map files manually and then deploy the build folder, but thats not the correct way of doing so and thats not the way any developer likes to do.
+NOTE : if you deploy this build file then your code will be visible in the browser. so you can delete the map files manually and then deploy the build folder, but that's not the correct way of doing so and thats not the way any developer likes to do.

 In your localhost (dev environment) webpack auto generates the `sourcemap` files so that you can see the line numbers of the error(if any) in your code

 So, without wasting time, lets begin

-Here are different ways for hiding your reactjs code from browsers,
+Here are different ways for hiding your `ReactJS` code from browsers,

 ## 3. Hide your ReactJS code using `.env` file. <a name="env-file-in-reactjs"></a>

 ---

-create `.env` file in the root of your reactjs application (the place where src folder is there not inside the src folder or else in the same path where package.json is defined)
+create `.env` file in the root of your `ReactJS` application (the place where src folder is there not inside the src folder or else in the same path where package.json is defined)

 Now, add below line of code in it